 10 things to know about Pierre-Auguste Renoir

-A guide to the artist who was one of the founding fathers of Impressionism, and is famed today for his lush depictions of female sensuality — featuring works offered at Christie’s
+A guide to the artist who was one of the founding fathers of Impressionism, and is famed today for his lush depictions of female sensuality — illustrated with works offered at Christie’s

 Pierre-Auguste Renoir was born in 1841 in Limoges in south-west France.
 His father was a tailor and his mother was a dressmaker, which is perhaps significant given that he would go on to become fascinated by fashion.

 In his early life he was appreciated more for his singing than for his drawing.
 He took music lessons until his family encountered financial difficulties, which forced him to leave school and begin work as a painter in a porcelain factory.

 As a young man Renoir moved to Paris, entered the Ecole des Beaux-Arts and later joined the studio of Charles Gleyre (1806-1874).
 Although he sometimes didn’t have enough money to buy paint, he lived close to the Louvre, where he enjoyed studying the works of the Old Masters.